georgehawkins0/insta-tz/README.md

  The actual data collection makes use of [instagram_private_api](https://github.com/ping/instagram_private_api).
 [TQDM](https://github.com/tqdm/tqdm) is used for the progress bar and [Rich](https://github.com/Textualize/rich) is used for the pretty red colour of the banner.

 ## Further
 This application generates a frequency per hour of post upload time of the target.
 Using this, it tries to work out the timezone of a user by taking into account the time the user will be inactive while asleep.
-However everone has different lifestyles and as such this command is probably only accurate +/-3 hours, maybe more.
+However everyone has different lifestyles and as such this algorithm may be innacurate +/-3 hours, maybe more.
 However it is still a very useful insight into a users lifestyle.

 Using this graph, you can also very quickly work out if the posts on the account are botted (if not obvious already) or posted by multiple people.
 A botted account will have no obvious rest period perhaps as such:
 ```Hour   Frequency